rickyah/ini-parser/README.md

 config["user_settings"].Merge(user_config["user_settings"]);
 ```

+## Unity3D
+You can easily use this library in your Unity3D projects.
+Just drop either the code or the DLL inside your project's Assets folder and you're ready to go!

+ini-parser is actually being used in [ProjectPrefs](http://u3d.as/content/garrafote/project-prefs/5so) a free add-on available in the Unity Assets Store that allows you to set custom preferences for your project.
+I'm not affiliated with this project: Kudos to Garrafote for making this add-on.

 ## Contributing

-Do you have an idea to improve this library, or did you happen to run into a bug.
-Please share your idea or the bug you found in the issues page, or even better: feel free to fork and [contribute](https://github.com/rickyah/ini-parser/wiki/Contributing) to this project!
+Do you have an idea to improve this library, or did you happen to run into a bug?
+Please share your idea or the bug you found in the [issues page](https://github.com/rickyah/ini-parser/issues), or even better: feel free to fork and [contribute](https://github.com/rickyah/ini-parser/wiki/Contributing) to this project with a Pull Request.

-## Version 2.0!
-Since the INI format isn't really a "standard", this version introduces a simpler way to customize INI parsing:

- * Pass a configuration object to an `IniParser`, specifying the behaviour of the parser.
-A default implementation is used if none is provided.

- * Derive from `IniDataParser` and override the fine-grained parsing methods.